ivavay/running-planner/README.md

 Connect Strava
-- Currently, the app is still under review at Strava so therefore it is only limited to one user
+- Currently, the app is still under review at Strava so therefore it is only limited to one user.
+Therefore, it is not ready for public use.
-- If you want to try out the website with real Strava user data, feel free to let me know and I can provide you with test log-in info.
+- If you want to try out the website with real Strava user data (which is my running data), try this log-in info: ichen9@ucsc.edu, Maple2024!